-This option allows you to import one or more projects from an existing Visual Studio Solution file or running instance of Visual Studio.
-The dialog that is presented has some options.
+This option allows you to import one or more projects from an existing Visual Studio Solution file or a running instance of Visual Studio.
+The wizard will generate a Class model for each of the projects and the appropriate Analyzer Scripts for each Visual Studio configuration.